DoESLiverpool/covid19/README.md

     (Currently they have a total of 477 printers)

+## References

-## References / TBD
+## TBD

-Bits [here](https://www.tes.com/news/coronavirus-schools-donating-science-equipment-nhs)about schools donating equipment
+Bits [here](https://www.tes.com/news/coronavirus-schools-donating-science-equipment-nhs) about schools donating equipment